shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

-# HOL 1: Migrating Windows & SQL Server workloads
+### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment

 Duration: 60 minutes

-In this HOL, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
-This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

-### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment

 In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs and returns that data to your Azure Migrate project.